One Button Studio

 - You can take your mask off once you begin recording (storing it in your own bag, and not on studio surfaces) and then put it back on when you are finished.
 Hand sanitizer will be provided for this process.

-- Carly will be in the adjoining room while you record in the studio.
+- A digital media specialist will be in the adjoining room while you record in the studio.